statamic/docs/content/collections/docs/static-caching.md

 ---
 ## Important Preface

-Certain features — such as forms with server-side validation or content randomization — may not work with static page caching.
+Certain features — such as forms with server-side validation, page protection, or content randomization — may not work with static page caching.
 (You may want to check out the [nocache tag](/tags/nocache) though.)
 As long as you understand that, you can leverage static caching for maximum performance.

+Whatever is on the page the first time it's visited is what will be cached for all users.
+For example, if you're using page protection and a user who has access visits the page, it'll be accessible to everyone.

 :::tip
 You can **alternatively** use the [static site generator](https://github.com/statamic/ssg) to pre-generate and deploy **fully static HTML sites**.